South Miami, Florida

-South Miami is a city in Miami-Dade County, Florida, United States, in the Miami metropolitan area.
+South Miami is a city in Miami-Dade County, Florida, United States.
+The city is part of the Miami metropolitan area of South Florida.
 The population was 12,026 as of the 2020 census.

 History

 South Florida had been roamed by Native Americans (Tequesta, Calusa, and Jaega), probably for centuries, before white pioneers advanced through Little Hunting Ground (later known as Miami's Coconut Grove neighborhood) to Big Hunting Ground (now known as the Cutler neighborhood of Palmetto Bay).

 Wilson Alexander Larkins (1860–1946) was 36 years old when he, his wife (Katie Estelle Burtashaw) and five children, and their livestock arrived in Fort Dallas (now the Lummus Park Historic District of Miami) in 1896.
 He purchased property west of Red Road and Sunset Drive, where he built a home and barn.
 He also built the first general store east of that area in 1898 at what is known today as Cartagena Plaza or Cocoplum Circle (actually in Coral Gables).
 As the community grew, he established a post office in the community.
 Larkins became the first postmaster, a role he held for sixteen years; he named the area "Manila", but the majority of the settlers, who began building homes around his store, preferred the name of "Larkins" in his honor.

 A depot was placed along the Florida East Coast Railway in 1904, and in the same year, John Moses Dowling built the first house within what is now South Miami city limits.
 His son-in-law opened the first store on the west side of the tracks, called the White Palace Grocery.

 Other prominent historic families have historic buildings and streets named for them, such as Dorn Avenue (Southwest 59th Avenue) and the Shelley Building, among others.
 Harold W. Dorn and his brother Robert moved to the area in 1910; their primary interest was growing mango and avocado.
 Mary E. Dorn was the first president of the Cocoplum Thimble Club, the first Women's club in Larkins.
 In 1925, the Dorn brothers built the Riviera Theatre at 5700 South Dixie Highway; in 1934, Charles T. Fuchs moved his Holsum Bakery from Homestead to South Miami and turned the Riviera Theatre Building into a bakery.

 The first African-American to purchase land in the Larkins area was Marshall Williamson, who moved there from Madison, Florida.
 He built his home at 6500 SW 60th Avenue and allowed it to be used for church services even before the construction was completed.
 In 1916, he donated land for the St. John's AME (African Methodist Episcopal) Church, one of Larkins' first churches and the first church in the black community; it is located at 6461 SW 59th Place.
 Later, Williamson also donated land for the J. R. E. Lee School.
 Because of his generosity, the black neighborhood became known as Madison Square, after Williamson's hometown.
 Williamson died in 1972.
 Named after him is Marshall Williamson Park, at 6125 SW 68 Street.